penpot/penpot-docs/technical-guide/developer/ui.md

   [:button {:on-click login} "Login"])
 ```

-#### Avoid defining functions with `partial` inside of components
+#### Avoid defining functions with <code class="language-clojure">partial</code> inside of components

-`partial` returns a brand new anonymous function, so we should avoid using it in each render.
-For callback handlers that need parameters, a work around is to store these as `data-*` attributes and retrieve them inside the function.
+<code class="language-clojure">partial</code> returns a brand new anonymous function, so we should avoid using it in each render.
+For callback handlers that need parameters, a work around is to store these as <code class="language-clojure">data-*</code> attributes and retrieve them inside the function.

 ❌ **AVOID: Using `partial` inside of a component**